 If you were involved in an accident with a motorist who was speeding, you may be in pain and unable to work because of the severity of your injuries.
 Meanwhile, your medical bills keep mounting as you seek treatment to recover from the injuries you suffered in the crash.

-A Norcross speeding accident lawyer from Bader Scott Injury Lawyers can help you to hold the at-fault driver accountable so that you can recover the compensation to which you may be entitled.
+A Norcross speeding accident lawyer from Bader Scott Injury Lawyers can help you build your case and hold the at-fault driver accountable.
+You can focus on recovering from your injuries while our team gathers evidence and investigates your claim.

 Possible Types of Recoverable Damages in an Accident Case

 The types of damages you could potentially recover depend on the details of your case.
 Our personal injury attorneys can help you identify your recoverable damages.

 While every case is different, some common types of damages that you may recover include:

 - Medical expenses like surgical procedures, doctor’s examinations, medication, and hospital costs

 - Wheelchairs, walkers, and other assistive devices